 This will create a new Estimate.
 Note that this estimate (and all transactions) use Customers, not Contacts.
 You can read more on this in our article "What is a Contact?"

 2. The next few fields for the Estimate are fields you may be familiar with if you use QuickBooks Online.
 The only required field here is the estimate date.

-The fields marked in green are specific to Method.
+Following fields are specific to Method:CRM.

-- Assigned To - You can assign transactions to Method Users.
+Assigned To - You can assign transactions to Method Users.

-- Tags - Used to categorize your estimates.
+Tags - Used to categorize your estimates.

 3. The item line grid holds the items for this estimate.
 Click inside the grid and add some items to this grid.
 In our example scenario, we quoted an ice rink job.

 4. Click Save at the bottom of the screen.
 This will save your Estimate and update the totals for the Estimate.